matplotlib/matplotlib/doc/api/image_api.rst

    floats.
 3. During computation results are rounded to the nearest represent-able value.
-Working with numbers that are either almost identical or vastly different orders of magnitude exasperates the errors due to this rounding.
+Working with numbers that are either almost identical or vastly different orders of magnitude exaggerates the errors due to this rounding.

 This is relevant to images because, as an implementation detail, we